 - Zip Code

 Without the information noted above, we will not be able to retrieve any medications for that patient.
-If you have your patient demographic information available in an electronic format, you may send us the electronic file so that Elation can import your patient demographic information on your behalf.

 (1) What's the effectiveness for medication history download?